WilliamGeo/UniversityHandBook/README.md

 ## Organising your time
 ### Coursework
 To ensure that you do not fall behind it is important to manage your time to the deadline.
-You should
+You should set a "hard" deadline and a "soft" deadline.
+The hard being the absolute deadline and the soft one being an earlier alternative you should aim for.
+Typically a week earlier.

 ### Exam
 "Let’s say you learned something you want to remember in the long-run.
 Now, what you should do is read it today (1), tomorrow (2), the day after tomorrow (3), and then on the 7th day from your first reading (7).
 If you read something today, say, August 10th, you’d re-read it on the 11th, 12th, and the 17th."
 [Improve Long Term Memory]